Richter BU Collection

 Held in the stacks, these works come primarily from three sources:

-• The first is the donation by François Poutingon (1767–1855), who received his medical degree in Prairial of Year XII (May–June 1804) and served as a dissector at the Montpellier School of Medicine
+• The first is the donation by François Poutingon (1767–1855), who received his medical degree in Prairial, Year XII (May–June 1804) and served as a dissector at the Montpellier School of Health

-• The second is the purchase of old legal texts inthe 19th century
+• The second is the purchase of old law books inthe 19th century

-• The last item is a donation, apparently made in 1933, of books belonging to the Major Seminary of Montpellier
+• The last one is the donation—apparently in 1933—of books belonging to the Major Seminary of Montpellier

 This collection includes more than 500 volumes on law and economics dating fromthe 16thtothe 18th century.

-Among these documents are key legal authors such as Jean Domat (Les loix civiles dans leur ordre naturel, 1695–1699), Cesare Beccaria (Dei Delitti e delle pene, multiple editions), Robert-Henri Pothier (Complete Works, multiple editions), and Pierre-Antoine Fenet (Complete Collection of the Preparatory Work for the Civil Code).
+Among these documents are works by key legal authors such as Jean Domat (*Les lois civiles dans leur ordre naturel*, 1695–1699), Cesare Beccaria (*Dei Delitti e delle pene*, multiple editions), Robert-Henri Pothier (*Œuvres complètes*, multiple editions), and Pierre-Antoine Fenet (*Recueil complet des travaux préparatoires du Code civil*).

-The collection also includes other fundamental sourcessuch as *Le Moniteur universel*, the predecessorof the *Journal officiel*, published from the Revolution onward (1789–1901), as well as statistical data:*Compte général de l’administration de la justice criminelle en France* and*Compte général de l’administration de la justice civile et commerciale en France et en Algérie*, published inthe 19th century.
+The collection also includes other fundamental sourcessuch as *Le Moniteur universel*, the predecessorof the *Journal officiel*, published from the time of the Revolution (1789–1901), as well as statistical data:*Compte général de l’administration de la justice criminelle en France* and*Compte général de l’administration de la Justice civile et commerciale en France et en Algérie*, both published inthe 19th century.

 The Antonelli Collection